Entity resolution with a MIO solution: An explainer

 The entity is constructed by considering all of the fragments in the cluster.

-Using a fragment pool reduces the amount of comparison processing needed to establish clusters, which allows MIOvantage to maintain the speeds needed for high-performance high-volume entity resolution.
+Using a fragment pool reduces the amount of comparison processing needed to establish clusters, which allows a MIOsoft solution to maintain the speeds needed for high-performance high-volume entity resolution.

 Selecting values for the fragment index is partly driven by the business perspective of the entities: what data is both valuable and available for identifying an entity, and what isn't.

-But you also need to consider the performance needs of the solution: more closely the fragment pools correspond to actual entities, the better the solution will perform.
+We also consider your performance needs for the solution: more closely the fragment pools correspond to actual entities, the better the solution will perform.
 The more important high performance is, the more important it is to select an effective fragment index.

 However, even for a well-selected fragment index, it's possible that at some point a disproportionately large fragment pool will be created.
 Often, though not always, this happens because one of the pieces of data included in the index has a default value in a large segment of records.

-The too-large fragment pool can impact MIOvantage's performance.
-To combat this, MIOvantage allows you to specify a maximum pool size.
+The too-large fragment pool can impact performance.
+To combat this, we can specify a maximum pool size.
 Any fragment pool that exceeds this size will be dissolved, and the index value that was used to create the pool will no longer be considered a valid index value, for existing or for incoming fragments.
 The index will continue to work normally for all other values that occur for the index.

 In production systems—i.e., in circumstances that involve real data—it's rare to find a one-size-fits-all approach that works to create effective fragment clusters.
 The wide variety in fragments and the different ways that matches can be identified necessitates an entity resolution solution that can use many different strategies.

-MIOvantage makes this possible this by using unsupervised machine learning to permit fragment matching based on a wide variety of functions.
+Our entity resolution solutions make this possible by using unsupervised machine learning to permit fragment matching based on a wide variety of functions.

-Fragment matching in MIOvantage can be based on individual pieces of data, using:
+Fragment matching in MIOsoft solutions can be based on individual pieces of data, using:

-Concrete examples of matching function types that are commonly employed in MIOvantage are shown in Table 1.
+Concrete examples of matching function types that are commonly employed in our solutions are shown in Table 1.
 These functions are specified at the level of individual pieces of data within fragments, allowing very complex definitions of how two fragments are allowed to match.

 |Function Type||Allows matching|